 Population: Russia 144 million, SPb 4,6 million.
 Ethnic groups in Russia: Russian 81,5%, Tatar 3,8%, Ukranian 3%, Chuvash 1,2%, Bashkir 0,9%, Belarusian 0,8%, Moldavian 0,7%, other 8,1%.

 Local time: Russia has 11 time zones, and St. Petersburg is in the same zone as Moscow: GMT +4 hours.

 Electricity: The electrical current in Russia is 220 volts AC, 50Hz.
-Most sockets are standart European size with double round-pin plugs.
+Most sockets are standard European size with double round-pin plugs.
 It makes sense to bring an adapter just in case.

-Climate in St. Petersburg: Summer temperatures can vary between about 15 and 30 degrees C or 60 and 85 degrees F. Please also remember your sun screen if you have sensitive skin, as you may well need it for protection against the blazing Northern sun (we are serious!).
+The climate in St. Petersburg: Summer temperatures can vary between about 15 and 30 degrees C or 60 and 85 degrees F. Please also remember your sunscreen if you have sensitive skin, as you may well need it for protection against the blazing Northern sun (we are serious!).

 Customs: If you don't carry drugs, billions of euros or weapons with you, you do NOT need to complete the Customs and Currency Declaration Statement upon arrival or departure.
 This applies even if your cabin crew gives you this form.
 Just collect your luggage and simply go to the GREEN [nothing to declare] channel.